tomaszj/is-it-up-or-not/README.md

 ## Known problems

 Sometimes lineman stops working complaining about bower:install step failing.
 Running `bower update` seems to resolve the issue.
 Credit to @petems.

+`lineman grunt pages` needs to be ran everytime the generated html gets deleted.
+I don't know the reason why it's not generated, but this way it works as expected.